daraghhollman/JUPT/docs/source/basicConfig.md

 If you do not have a metakernel, you can create one using this tool: [DIASPICETools](https://github.com/mjrutala/DIASPICETools)

-`download new data` : If True, this option deletes all data files of that data type before attempting to download new data.

 ### Plotting

 `save figure` : If True, the figure generate is not displayed in a new window and is instead saved to JUPT/JUPT/JUPT_output/ under the name of the input config file.